Making health and care work for us all

 So how can we make sure people across Britain get the health and care they need, when they need it?
 And how will it be funded?

-But what exactly do we mean by health and care?
+What do we mean when we say health and care?

 It’s also about the care between ourselves in society – within our communities.
 The support we provide for each other, as much as the services provided by the state.